 Nozzles

-Gas flow through nozzles - sonic chokes
+Gas flow through nozzles and sonic chokes.

 Critical flow nozzles are also called sonic chokes.
 By establishing a shock wave the sonic choke establish a fixed flow rate unaffected by the differential pressure, any fluctuations or changes in downstream pressure.
 A sonic choke may provide a simple way to regulate a gas flow.

-pc / p1 = ( 2 / (n + 1) )n / (n - 1) (1)
+pc / p1 = (2 / (n + 1))n / (n - 1) (1)

 where